JaishreeJanu/full-stack-development-projects/README.md

 5. **Capstone project: Casting Agency**

-- This is the final project of this course which tests all the skills learnt till now.
 - Architect relational database models in python.
 - Utilize SQLAlchemy to conduct database queries
 - Follow RESTful principles of API development.